 Ultraviolet (UV) light exposure can lead to the formation of a pyrimidine dimer mutation in DNA that distorts the structure of the DNA double-helix.
 A pyrimidine dimer occurs when UV light forms additional covalent bonds between two adjacent pyrimidines in the same DNA strand.
 When this type of mutation occurs, the hydrogen bonds between the two adjacent pyrimidines and the bases in the other DNA strand are broken.
-During DNA replication or transcription, when the DNA or RNA polymerase encounters a pyrimidine dimer in the template DNA strand, the polymerases either stop DNA replication or transcription altogether, or incorrect nitrogenous bases are placed in the synthesized DNA or RNA opposite the pyrimidine dimer.
+During DNA replication or transcription, when the DNA or RNA polymerase encounters a pyrimidine dimer in the template DNA strand, the polymerases either stop replication or transcription altogether, or incorrect nitrogenous bases are placed in the synthesized strand opposite the pyrimidine dimer.

 - A complex consisting of two UvrA proteins and one UvrB protein scans the double stranded DNA in search of a pyrimidine dimer.

-- Once a pyrimidine dimer is identified, the complex pauses over the dimer.
+- Once a pyrimidine dimer is identified, the UvrA/UvrB complex pauses over the dimer.
 The UvrA proteins are released, while UvrC attaches to UvrB at the dimer site.

 - UvrC is an endonuclease that cuts the damaged DNA strand on each side of the pyrimidine dimer.

 - UvrD, which is a DNA helicase, separates the two DNA strands, releasing the short segment of damaged DNA, including the pyrimidine dimer itself.
 UvrB, UvrC, and UvrD are released.

 - A DNA polymerase (i.e., either the DNA polymerase II holoenzyme or DNA polymerase I) fills in the gap, using the other DNA strand as a template.

 - DNA ligase forms the final covalent bond in the newly synthesized DNA.